mmskv/toggl_polybar/README.md

 # toggl_polybar
-Simple toggl widget for polybar/i3bar/etc., that shows currently running project.
+Simple toggl widget that shows currently running project and time it has been running.

-Simmilar to official dock widget for macOS.
+Simmilar to official dock widget for macOS, but for polybar/i3bar/etc.

 ## Screenshots